Warren Wilson College: Athletics

 The Warren Wilson athletic teams are called the Owls.
-The college is a provisional member of the NCAA Division III ranks, primarily competing in the Coast to Coast Athletic Conference (C2C) for most of its sports since the 2022–23 academic year; while its men's and women's swimming teams compete in the Sun Coast Swimming Conference (SCSC).
+The college is a member of the NCAA Division III ranks, primarily competing in the Coast to Coast Athletic Conference (C2C) for most of its sports since the 2022–23 academic year; while its men's and women's swimming teams compete in the Sun Coast Swimming Conference (SCSC).
 All varsity teams except cycling are competed under the USCAA, while collegiate cycling is governed by USA Cycling (USAC).
-At one point, the college also had football and baseball teams, although they have not existed for multiple decades.
+At one point, the college also had football, baseball, and tennis teams, although they have not existed for multiple decades.

 The Owls previously competed as an NCAA D-III Independent from 2020–21 to 2021–22, and as an NAIA Independent within the Association of Independent Institutions (AII) of the National Association of Intercollegiate Athletics (NAIA) from 2010–11 to 2011–12.
 Warren Wilson was also a member of the United States Collegiate Athletic Association (USCAA), primarily competing as a founding member of the Eastern Metro Athletic Conference (EMAC) for most of its sports from 2018–19 to 2019–20;

-Warren Wilson competes in 20 intercollegiate varsity sports: Men's sports include basketball, cross country, cyclocross, lacrosse, mountain biking, road cycling, soccer, swimming, and tennis; while women's sports include basketball, cross country, cyclocross, lacrosse, mountain biking, road cycling, soccer, swimming, and tennis.
-The college also has club teams for timber sports and paddling.
+Warren Wilson competes in 20 intercollegiate varsity sports: Men's sports include basketball, cross country, cyclocross, lacrosse, mountain biking, road cycling, soccer, swimming, track and field, and volleyball; while women's sports include basketball, cross country, cyclocross, lacrosse, mountain biking, road cycling, rugby, soccer, swimming, track and field, triathlon and volleyball.
+The college also has club teams for men's triathlon and rugby.

 NCAA Division III

 In March 2019, it was announced that the college will be joining the NCAA Division III membership process, and in April 2020, the Owls were admitted as Division III provisional members for three years.
-They have been seeking to join a conference during the transition.

 On July 27, 2022, Warren Wilson was invited to join the C2C, beginning in the 2022–23 academic year.

+On September 1, 2024, Warren Wilson College was awarded full and active membership in NCAA Division III.